commonquail/recipes/bread/manitoba-rolls.md

 ## Instructions

-1. Roast sesame seeds at 150&deg;C for 20 minutes.
 1. Dissolve yeast in the cool water.
 1. Add all dry ingredients except for salt.
 1. Mix until the dough lets go of the bowl's sides.